BND Hamburger Icon

 Accounts receivable discounts

-A common way to get customers to pay early is to offer an early-payment discount.
+A common way to get customers to pay faster is to offer them an early-payment discount.
 This means charging the customer a reduced price if they pay before the due date.
-Consider your current profit margin to determine how much of a discount to offer.
-Make it worthwhile for the customer, but don’t eat away at your profit too much.
+Consider your profit margin to determine how much of a discount to offer.
+Make it worthwhile for the customer, but don’t let it eat away at your profit too much.

 Accounts payable discounts